FGMEMBERS/Q400/README.md

+# PLEASE NOTE THAT THIS AIRCRAFT REPOSITORY IS OUTDATED AND SHOULD NO LONGER BE USED.
+FOR CURRENT VERSIONS USE https://sourceforge.net/p/flightgear/fgaddon/HEAD/tree/trunk/Aircraft/QSeries or https://github.com/D-ECHO/QSeries THANKS!

 # Bombardier Dash 8  Q400 Project
 This project aims at creating a realistic Bombardier Q400 for flightgear, the free and open-source flight simulator.